dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 When modifying the game, keep these performance aspects in mind:
 - Minimize physics body complexity where possible
-- Use instancing for repeated objects (like stars)
+- Use instancing for repeated objects
 - Dispose of Three.js geometries and materials when removing objects
 - Avoid creating new objects in the update loop
 - Optimize lighting and shadows for performance on lower-end devices